SoFia1023/SoFia1023/CONTRIBUTING.md

 coverage report
 ```

-## Community

-* Join our [Discord server](https://discord.gg/your-discord-invite) to chat with other contributors.
-* Subscribe to our [mailing list](mailto:your-mailing-list@example.com) for updates.
-* Follow us on [Twitter](https://twitter.com/your-twitter-handle) for announcements.

 ---

 Thank you for contributing to Inspire AI!
 Together, we can create an amazing platform for AI tool discovery and education.